SecureStartKit

 }

-The dashboard layout (sidebar, navigation) is the same for every authenticated user.
-The content is personalized.
-Use Suspense to separate the static shell from dynamic data:
+The dashboard layout (sidebar, navigation, branding) is the same for every authenticated user.
+The content inside is per-user.
+Don't cache the page; use Suspense to separate the static shell from dynamic data:

 // app/(dashboard)/page.tsx